 Better User Experience

-Another pro of having a multilingual website is a better UX experience.
-If you want to do a business expansion on, let’s say, the Spanish market, and people notice that you created a professionally translated, dedicated version for them and have a strong local presence (local shops etc.), it can increase:
+Another advantage of having a multilingual website is a better UX experience.
+If you want to expand your business to a new market and your new users notice that you created a professionally translated, dedicated version for them, it can increase:

 - people’s trust.